2026 USAA Life Insurance Review

 USAA Life Insurance Claims Process

-Start the claims process by contacting USAA by phone, through a representative or by mail.
-USAA doesn't offer fully self-service online filing for life insurance claims, so direct contact remains required.
-Agent-assisted filing helps beneficiaries who want guidance, while mail works for estate or third-party claims.
+USAA life insurance claims are filed by phone, through a representative or by mail because there's no fully self-service online option.
+Agent-assisted filing suits beneficiaries who want guidance; mail is standard for estate or third-party claims.

-Required documents include a certified death certificate, the policy number and completed claim forms.
-USAA may also request proof of identity or legal authority for trusts, estates or minor beneficiaries.
-After review, USAA issues payment based on policy terms, often as a lump sum.
+Required documents are a certified death certificate, policy number and completed claim forms.
+Trusts, estates and minor beneficiary claims may also require proof of identity or legal authority.
+USAA issues payment based on policy terms, most often as a lump sum.

 USAA Life Insurance Policy: FAQ